VikkiWalls/30-Day-Map-Challenge-2022/README.md

 * [CSS Code](https://github.com/VikkiWalls/30-Day-Map-Challenge-2022/blob/main/Code/Day%2019%20-%20Globe.css)

 #### Notes:
-Learning CSS and HTML from scratch.
+* Learning CSS and HTML from scratch.
-Proof of concept idea - could be used for 3D day or remix day.
+* Proof of concept idea - could be used again for 3D day or remix day.
-Aesthetic rather than function.
+* Aesthetic rather than function.

 [Back to top](#30-day-map-challenge-2022)